DNA Polymerase – Definition, Mechanism, Structure, Types

 6. Taq DNA polymerase

-• However, Taq polymerase has a drawback in that it lacks 3′ to 5′ exonuclease proofreading activity, leading to relatively low replication fidelity.
-Its error rate was initially measured at approximately 1 in 9,000 nucleotides.
-To achieve higher fidelity amplification, other thermostable DNA polymerases with proofreading activity, such as Pfu DNA polymerase, are used either instead of or in combination with Taq.
+• One limitation of Taq polymerase is its absence of 3′ to 5′ exonuclease proofreading activity, leading to a relatively low replication fidelity.
+While its error rate was initially estimated at 1 in 9,000 nucleotides, variations in fidelity have been observed across different Taq preparations.
+To address this limitation, other thermostable DNA polymerases with proofreading capabilities, such as Pfu DNA polymerase, have been explored.

 Family D